banago/PHPloy/readme.md

     [ftp://example:password@example.com:21/path/to/installation]

 The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload all the files of your project.

+## View files

+PHPloy allows you to check out what are going to be uploaded/deleted before you actually push them.

+Short option:

+	phploy -l

+Long option:

+	phploy --list

 ## Ignore files